-Travis Zajac signs one-day deal to retire a New Jersey Devil
+Travis Zajac signs 1-day deal to retire a New Jersey Devil

 NEWARK, N.J.
-(AP) — Long-time New Jersey Devils center Travis Zajac has retired.
+(AP) — Longtime New Jersey Devils center Travis Zajac has retired.

 Zajac signed a one-day contract with the Devils on Monday so he could retire as a member of the organization where he spent all but 27 games of his 15-year career.